Get in Touch

 Requirements

-Fundamental knowledge of Windows and Object-Oriented (OO) technology is beneficial.
+Basic understanding of Windows is required; knowledge of Object-Oriented (OO) technology may be beneficial.

 21 Hours